HenrikBengtsson/my-paragliding-setup/README.md

 Poke 3 e-reader and the BlueFlyVario is 100% reliable and always automatically.
 Same with the media button.

-The only complaint I have is that the BlueFlyVario has twice refused to boot up.
+The only complaint I have is that one of the two BlueFlyVario has twice refused to boot up.
 Unfortunately, when this happens, the _only_ way to get it working again is to reflash the firmware, but that requires an MS Windows computer, which you probably don't bring on your flying trip.
 This has happend twice to me (August 2022, and December 2022) - both times during flying trips ¯\_(ツ)_/¯.
 I hope that it won't happen again with the newer firmware I now got.
+OTH, since it's only out of two identical varios that's been acting up, there is a slight risk that one is a lemon.

 ## Procedure on launch